cameronpit/Unblocker/GUIDE.md

 The [Scanner class](Unblocker/Scanner.swift) is responsible for converting an image of an _Unblock Me_ puzzle into a representation of the puzzle within the domain model.
-**`UnblockerViewController.newImage()`** invokes an instance of UIImagePickerController to pick an image from the photo library, and then passes the image to **`scanner.generateBoard()`**, which returns an instance of the struct Board.
+**`UnblockerViewController.newImage()`** invokes an instance of UIImagePickerController to pick an image from the photo library, and then passes the image to **`scanner.generateBoard()`**, which returns an instance of Board.
 Scanner makes use of two structs, `Pixel` and `Pixels`, to represent an image.
 These structs were taken almost verbatim from https://github.com/Swiftor/ImageProcessing.

 #### Pixel